 The opportunity to pursue a general MBA for candidates who want to select courses from across the three Concentrations

 A three-unit culminating Strategic Management Capstone course taught from the perspective of the three concentration areas and designed to provide an integrative demonstration of mastery of core MBA topics.

 A four-unit Global Consulting Practicum and international trip provides invaluable real-world experience working as a consultant on a strategic business issue for an internationally-based client organization, while earning academic credit

-Convenient location in the economically and culturally vibrant San Francisco Bay Area, California, just 12 miles (18 km) north of the Golden Gate Bridge
+Convenient location in the economically and culturally vibrant San Francisco Bay Area, California.
+Campus is located just 12 miles (18 km) north of the Golden Gate Bridge

 Brand-new curriculum addresses current economic landscape and business needs and practices

 Diverse and multi-generational student community with a variety of life experiences and work backgrounds